Friedrich Schorlemmer: Awards and honours

 Schorlemmer was awarded the Carl von Ossietzky Medal of the International League for Human Rights in 1989, the Friedenspreis des Deutschen Buchhandels peace prize of the German Book Trade in 1993, the Order of Merit of the Federal Republic of Germany in 2009, and the Gold Medal from the Humboldt-Gesellschaft in 2014.
+In 2002 he was present to receive an honorary doctorate from Concordia University Texas.

 He was awarded honorary doctorates, from the Concordia University Texas in Austin in 2002, and from the European University Viadrina in 2014.
 He became an honorary citizen of Wittenberg in 2015.